Harem, Syria: 19th and 20th centuries

 In the early 1800s, the Barmada family rebuild Harem after it was completely destroyed by the Mongols in the 13th century.

 The landlords of Harem between the 1800s until 1963 belonged to four main families: Barmada, Kayali, Al-Kikhia and Hananu.

 In 1980, the Syrian government confiscated all the properties and lands of Barmada family.

 Syrian Civil War

 During the Syrian Civil War, the town remained loyal to the Syrian government led by Bashar al-Assad before surrendering to the Free Syrian Army in a two-month long battle in late 2012.
 By late 2014, Harem had become the local headquarters for the Islamist al-Nusra Front.

-On 24 January 2016, Ahrar ash-Sham expelled al-Nusra Front from the Syrian town of Harem, after tensions between the two groups boiled over.
+On 24 January 2016, Ahrar ash-Sham expelled al-Nusra Front from Harem, after tensions between the two groups boiled over.
 Subsequent clashes erupted in the nearby town of Salqin.

+On 23 October 2025, a ceasefire was agreed between the Syrian Armed Forces and Firqat al-Ghuraba, after the latter's camp was sieged the day before in the city.

 2023 Earthquake

-In early February 2023, an earthquake devasted southern Turkey and adjacent Northern Syria.
+In early February 2023, an earthquake devastated southern Turkey and adjacent Northern Syria.
 Harem was particularly hard-hit, with hundreds killed, and received little to no international aid.

 Climate

-Due to Harem's location being very close to Aleppo, the climate is very similar.
+Due to Harem being very close to Aleppo, the climate is very similar.

 Below is the climate table for Aleppo, because there is no climate data concerning Harem.